kevin7303/Whole-foods-Delivery-Slot-Alert/README.md

 * **Once at the checkout page, the script will periodically refresh the browser and check for available time slots.
 If a timeslot is found, a beep noise will alert you and the script will stop running.
-You do not need to monitor the page, feel free to minimze it.**
+You do not need to monitor the page, feel free to minimize it.**

 ![alt text](https://github.com/kevin7303/Whole-foods-Delivery-Slot-Alert/blob/master/Whole%20Foods%20Checkout.png "checkout")